johannes-lindgren/pure-parse/README.md

 })
 const parseMyRestApiResponse = parseJson(isApiResponse)

-export const fetchUsers = () => fetch('/path/to/my/endpoint')
+export const fetchUsers = () => fetch('https://api.test.com/v1/users')
   .then(res => res.json())
+  .catch(e => new Error('The request failed', e))
   .then(parseMyRestApiResponse)
 ```

 Sometimes, you may want to defer the validation of the parsed value until later.
-In these instances, use
+In these instances, use either of these functions:

 - `isUnknown`—always returns `true`, which means that the parsed value will be of type `unknown`.
 - `isJsonValue`—validates that the parsed value is of type `JsonValue`, which is a recursive type that describes any JSON-serializable data.